lebrancconvas/lebrancconvas/README.md

 Even If I'm a Computer Science Student, but I'm still Self-Taught Developer.
 because some topics I can't learn from College but from experience.

-I'm interested in Computer Science and many fields such as Video Content, Visual Art, Sound Design & Composing, Chinese, Japanese / Korean Language, ETC.
+I'm interested in Computer Science and many fields such as Video Content, Visual Art, Sound Design & Composing, Chinese / Japanese / Korean Language, ETC.

 I use Github as Version Management, Project Resources Storage, Knowledge Resource, and Software Developer Social Networking Platform.
 </details>